IvoryC/PublicationAnalysis_Template/README.md

 _The MIT License is short and simple and the easiest to include here as a default.
 You may decide the [BPLv3](https://choosealicense.com/licenses/gpl-3.0/) license, or some other license, is better for your project.
 Choose whatever  you want, but don't use 'no license' out of laziness._

+This lecense applies to the code in this repository.
+The related publication and its components (such as figures and tables) are subject to the licencing and/or copywrite policies of the publisher.

 MIT License

 Copyright (c) [year] [fullname]